 Though I had planned to begin posting previews of my trip to Ireland, given my obsession with Outlander I feel that I have to reflect on last night’s finale.
 Here is the big question for me: With all of the hype and all of the reviews, how do I truly feel about it?

 I’m discussing it as if any readers already know what is going to happen, so if you’re avoiding spoilers stop reading now.

 First, what happened.
 In order to protect Claire, Jamie promises to let Randall do whatever he wants with his body.
-What Randall wants to do is have Jamie submit to him completely, body and soul, including making love.
+What Randall wants to do is have Jamie submit to him completely, body and soul, including having sex.
 Claire is able to rescue Jamie, but not before he is completely physically and spiritually broken, seemingly beyond repair.
 Randall’s tortuous actions are revealed in flashback as Claire and some monks try to save Jamie from his dangerous wounds and his strong desire to die from the shame of what happened to him.